glee25/glee25.github.io/projects/project-2.md

 ---
 layout: project
 type: project
-image: images/cansat.JPG
+image: images/swu.jpg
-title: CanSat Project
+title: SWU Project
-permalink: projects/CanSat
+permalink: projects/SWU
 # All dates must be YYYY-MM-DD format!
 date: 2019-12-01
 labels:
-  - Robotics
+  - Javascript
-  - Arduino
+  - Github
-  - Python
+  - HTML
-summary: My team developed a rocket that was able to carry a certain payload with GPS tracking.
+summary: In this internship project, we were tasked with developing a webpage for the state.
 ---

-The CanSat project was a competition where we had to create a rocket that was able to carry a certain payload and travel a certain distance into the sky.
-We also had to track the GPS coordinates of our rocket and the temperature of the rocket.
-To do this, we needed to use arduino's and attach them on to our rocket.
-It was my task to program these arduinos and make it so that we could communicate with it from the ground while it is in the sky.
-The coding language these arduino's used was Python which was a coding language I had never used before so I learned it as we went through the project.
+The goal of this internship project was to design and develop a website for the state of Hawaii.
+The purpose of this website

 You can learn more at the [SWU Website](https://dev.cimp2021.datahouse.com/Home).